 Commonly used approach is single point convolution (SPC), which only performs quantum chemical calculations at the ground state geometry, and then broadens oscillator strengths with the Gaussian function.

 Introduction to Nuclear Ensemble Approach

-In short, Nuclear Ensemble Approach (NEA) is the mean of multiple broadening spectra at different conformation.
+Much more accurate method is Nuclear Ensemble Approach (NEA).
+It calculates cross section by averaging over multiple normalized broadening functions at different conformations.
 You can find more detail at this link.
 The following figure is the concise sketch map:

 Different color means the excitation energy and oscillator strength at different conformation.